lightblue-platform/lightblue-docs-user/rest_specification/post_delete_data.md

 # POST: Delete Data
 Delete documents based on the given query.
-See [[Delete|Language-Spec-Data#wiki-delete]] in the Language Spec for details of the document posted.
+See [Delete](http://docs.lightblue.io/language_specification/data.html#delete) in the Language Spec for details of the document posted.

 ### Request
 Body of request is a JSON document matching the [request JSON schema](https://raw.githubusercontent.com/lightblue-platform/lightblue-core/master/crud/src/main/resources/json-schema/deleteRequest.json).